SilexConsulting/loopback-next/extensions/authentication-passport/README.md

 const basicStrategy = new BasicStrategy(verify);
 ```

-It's a similar configuration as you do when adding a strategy to a `passport` by
+It's a similar configuration as you add a strategy to a `passport` by
 calling `passport.use()`.

 2. Apply the adapter to the strategy